Óró Sé do Bheatha ‘Bhaile was a rallying call for Irish nationalism for nearly 300 years.

-Despite all their efforts, the English could not defeat her or break her spirit and this made her a legendary figure.
+Despite all their efforts, the English could not defeat her or break her spirit.
+This this made her a legendary figure.
 She became a symbol both of Ireland itself and of Irish refusal to submit to a foreign power.

 Pearce put Granuaile at the heart of Irish resistance

-This was just the kind of defiant spirit that Pearce wanted to evoke when he rewrote the lyrics to Óró Sé do Beatha ‘Bhaile.
+Pearce wanted to evoke that defiant spirit when he rewrote the lyrics to Óró Sé do Beatha ‘Bhaile.

 Pearce’s version of the song removes Bonnie Prince Charlie and replaces him Granuaile, a true, native Irish figurehead.